SPARC M6-32 Delivers Oracle E-Business and PeopleSoft World Record Benchmarks, Linear Data Warehouse Scaling in a Virtualized Configuration

-PeopleSoft PDom: PeopleSoft Human Capital Management (HCM) 9.1 FP2 World Record Benchmark, using PeopleTools 8.52 and an Oracle Database 11g Release 2, with 34,000 users, at an average user Search Time of 1.11 seconds and Save Time of 0.77 seconds, and a Payroll batch run completed in 29.7 minutes elapsed time for more than 500,000 employees.
+PeopleSoft PDom: PeopleSoft Human Capital Management (HCM) 9.1 FP2 World Record Benchmark, using PeopleTools 8.52 and an Oracle Database 11g Release 2, with 35,000 users, at an average user Search Time of 1.46 seconds and Save Time of 0.93 seconds.
+An online run with 40,000 users, had an average user Search Time of 2.17 seconds and Save Time of 1.39 seconds, and a Payroll batch run completed in 29.17 minutes elapsed time for more than 500,000 employees.

 Decision Support PDom: An Oracle Database 12c instance executing a Decision Support workload on about 30 billion rows of data and achieving linear scalability, i.e. on the 16 chips comprising the PDom, the workload ran 16x faster than on a single chip.
 Specifically, the 16-chip PDom processed about 320M rows/sec whereas a single chip could process about 20M rows/sec.

 The SPARC M6-32 server is ideally suited for large-memory utilization.
 In this virtualized environment, three critical applications made use of 16 TB of physical memory.
 Each of the Oracle VM Server for SPARC environments utilized from 4 to 8 TB of memory, more than the limits of other virtualization solutions.